fengxia41103/myblog/content/thoughts/modern slavery.md

 A case in point is the popular place such as the [奶奶庙][1].
-I think the debate of it in the context of pop art or even pioneer art is completely a walk-around.
+I think the debate of it in the context of pop art or even pioneer art is completly a walk-around.
 Can people idol these objects? of course.
 Can they bring peace and love?
 Doesn't matter, and to some, yes, so be it.
 Are they arts?
 Yes.
 Are they art I like?
 No. Should I respect its right to be there?
 Yes, as long as I don't go there, and